luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-08-08
+- Hyperlink System Strain.
+- Add change disengage to work on all foes.
+All of the core *WN books work this way, it's just the SRDs that are different.

 #### 2024-08-06
 - Removed the accursed art 'Snaring Speech'.
 We don't have persuasion checks.
 - Hyperlink Commit Effort.